 OpenWeb, which aims to help publishers connect with their readers, buys French A

-OpenWeb, which aims to help publishers connect with their readers, buys French A3 min read .
-Updated: 12 Apr 2022, 06:14 PM IST

 - The addition of Adyoulike will help publishers use first-party data to advertise to their readers